 Metric Name Metric Description ^a Metric Collected for These Platforms

+servicePackMajorVersion The major version of the service pack.
+Typically found on Windows machines.
+Windows

+servicePackMinorVersion The minor version of the service pack.
+Typically found on Windows machines.
+Windows

 The general type of operating system.
-This is typically one AIX

-of "Windows", "Linux", "AIX", "HPUX", or "Sun®".
+This is typically one of "Windows", "Linux", "AIX", "HPUX", or "Sun®".
+AIX

 HP-UX

 type Linux

 Solaris

 Windows

 The OS version.
 AIX

 HP-UX

 version Linux

 Solaris

 Windows

-a.
-For Linux platforms, metrics are collected only by the Unix Agent.
+a.For Linux platforms, metrics are collected only by the UnixAgentPlus.